-4.3 Calculating Long-Run Marginal Emission Rates
+5.4 Calculating Long-Run Marginal Emission Rates

-The long-run marginal emission rate (LRMER) is the emission rate of the generation that a marginal increase in load would be served by, when you include the possibility that the new load could induce structural changes to the grid (e.g., building new generation or transmission capacity).
-This is in contrast to the short-run marginal emission rate, which is the emission rate that would serve a marginal increase in load, but with the capital assets of the grid being fixed.
+The long-run marginal emission rate (LRMER) is the emission rate of the generation that would either be induced or avoided by a marginal change in electric load, including both the operational and structural (e.g., building new generation or transmission capacity) consequences of the marginal change.
+14 This is in contrast to the short-run marginal emission rate, which is the emission rate that would serve a marginal increase in load, but with the capital assets of the grid being fixed (i.e., the short-run marginal emission rate only reflects the immediate operational consequences of a marginal change in load).